e-Cope Directory: Information for health professionals and service providers

 How is information structured on the e-COPE Directory?

 The e-COPE Directory is designed to derive information to obtain assessment of areas of perinatal mental health expertise specifically.

 The e-COPE directory is structured so that consumers and health professions can undertake detailed specific searches for specific conditions.
-Currently our areas of focus include those common conditions that present in primary, maternity and postnatal care settings, and/or may be identified as a result of perinatal mental health screening:
+Currently our areas of focus include high and low prevalence disorders as well as the management of risk factors and perinatal mental conditions that may result from complications.

-For each of the above, a range of services are provided including medical, psychological and social support services.
+For each condition or presenting clinical presentation, a range of services are provided including medical, psychological and social support services.